CHARITHA-14/python-task-1/README.md

 - Real-world loop examples

+## Task 5: Functions & Modular Programming – Calculator Application

+### Description
+This task demonstrates the use of functions and modular programming in Python by building a simple calculator application.
+The program defines separate functions for basic arithmetic operations, uses default arguments, handles runtime errors such as division by zero, and executes operations based on user choice.
+The logic is structured into multiple functions to improve readability and maintainability.

+### Files Included
+- calculator.py
+- Output screenshot

+### Concepts Covered
+- Function definition and invocation
+- Passing parameters and returning values
+- Default arguments in functions
+- Modular code structure
+- Menu-driven program using user input
+- Conditional execution based on user choice
+- Exception handling (division by zero)
+- Writing concise docstrings
+- Independent function testing

+## Task 6: Python Collections – List, Tuple, and Set Operations

+### Description
+This task focuses on understanding Python collections by working with lists, tuples, and sets.
+The program demonstrates how to store and manipulate student data, perform operations such as adding, removing, sorting elements, removing duplicates using sets, and applying set operations.
+It also highlights the difference between mutable and immutable data types through practical examples.

+### Files Included
+- collections_demo.py
+- Output screenshot

+### Concepts Covered
+- List creation and manipulation
+- Adding, removing, and sorting list elements
+- Tuple usage for fixed (immutable) data
+- Converting list to set to remove duplicates
+- Set operations (union, intersection, difference)
+- Iterating over list, tuple, and set
+- Mutable vs immutable data types
+- Practical usage of Python collections

 ## How to Run the Scripts

 1. Open the project folder in VS Code or any IDE.